SAMIR897/Python_projects/Basic_projects/2. Secure Password Generator/README.md

 # Secure Password Generator

-A 🔐 secure and 🎨 user-friendly password generator built with 🐍 Python and Tkinter, crafted to create strong passwords for Web3 wallets or apps.
+A 🔐 secure and 🎨 user-friendly password generator built with 🐍 **Python** and Tkinter, crafted to create strong passwords for Web3 wallets or apps.
 With custom options, clipboard integration, and robust validation, it ensures security and ease.
 Built by Samir, a blockchain enthusiast with a 🌟 top 1% TryHackMe ranking, this project showcases my secure coding skills.

 ## Features

-🔧 Generate passwords with custom length and types (uppercase 🔠, lowercase 🔡, digits 🔢, special chars ❗).
+🔧 Generate passwords with custom length and types (uppercase 🔠, lowercase 🔡, digits 🔢, special characters ❗).
 🛡️ Enforce positive integer inputs for secure lengths.
 📋 Copy passwords to clipboard with one click.
 🖥️ Intuitive Tkinter GUI with dropdowns and checkboxes.